Analytical Chemistry

 Practicals – a maximum of 50 points, for theoretical preparation for practicals and active participation in practicals (5 points), lab reports from practicals (35 points) and final test from practicals (10 points).
 In case of late submission of lab reports, the maximum number of points for the lab report will be reduced by 25% (late submission by 8-14 days), by 50% (late submission by 15-21 days), by 75% (late submission by more than 21 days).

-The final grade will consist of evaluation of the final test from lecture and practicals. - Environmental Studies:
+The final grade will consist of evaluation of the final test from lecture and practicals.

 Lecture – a maximum of 40 points, for the final test.